2018 Honda CR-V

-The fourth-generation Honda CR-V is a five-seat compact SUV that features more aggressive styling than its predecessor along with increased interior comfort, a smoother ride, less road noise and better fuel economy from its single-engined lineup.
+The fifth-generation Honda CR-V is a five-seat compact SUV that features more aggressive styling than its predecessor along with increased interior comfort, a smoother ride, less road noise and better fuel economy from its revised engine lineup.

 Outside, the CR-V is highlighted by a three-bar grille that emphasizes the width of the vehicle.
 Helping to stave off surface monotony on the sides are crisp character lines and flared fenders that create a stable look, while around back the rear window is more steeply sloped than before but, as with the outgoing model, is flanked by vertical taillights.

 The CR-V's interior is less futuristic and more elegant than that of Honda's less-expensive offerings, but there is no absence of technology.
 The dashboard and center stack feature a simple layout with relatively few buttons.
 A large center console storage bin provides enough space to stow a full-size purse and the hatch area features 39.2 cubic feet of cargo room with the rear seats up and 75.8 cubes with the bench back folded.

 The new CR-V gets a complete powertrain overhaul.
 The 2.4L, naturally aspirated engine is now only available on the entry-level LX.
 The 2.4L makes 184 horsepower and 180lb-ft of torque.
 Step up to the EX and higher trims and the turbocharged 1.5L makes 190, but you lose one pound-foot of torque.
 Both are paired only with a CVT.

 Depending on the trim and your choice of front- or all-wheel-drive, city fuel economy ratings range from 25 to 28 mpg; highway estimates range from 27 to 30 mpg.

 The CR-V is available in four trim levels: LX, EX, EX-L and Touring.